The Church in Winnipeg – Beginnings

 As plans and dreams for Central developed, property was purchased on the corner of Cadboro Road and Waverly.
 At the time, this land was zoned as agricultural.
 Attempts were made to have Plan Winnipeg designate this land as residential, but this was rejected by the city.

 Those who were part of the congregation remember how crowded the building at Osborne Street was, how difficult it was to park, how dark the classrooms in the basement were, how serious issues arose from the neighborhood and how many problems we had with the building because of its age.
 We struggled to know what to do to move on and grow.
 Additional Sunday parking was arranged on the other side of Osborne.
 But, no real solutions were evident.
 Then, an offer to purchase the building was made.
-We had land, a building fund (which was insufficient to put up a new building) and a concept for a building that could someday by constructed.
-We had been stymied for some time by the question of how to break the cycle we were in: should we sell, save, build or what?
+We had land, a building fund (which was insufficient to put up a new building) and a concept for a building that could someday be constructed.
+We had been stymied for some time by the question of how to break the cycle we were in: should we sell, save, build, or what?
 The offer to purchase was generous.
 So, we decided to sell, even though we did not know what we would do or where we would go in the meantime.
 We agreed that meeting in a temporary space should only be temporary not long term.

 It seems amazing to think that in the year after we sold and moved out of our building on Osborne Street, we sold most of our land on Cadboro, as well as purchasing, renovating and moving into our present building on St. Mary’s Road.
 We believe that God richly blessed this congregation by allowing us to do this, without incurring any debt.
 The elders and others in the congregation all shared one key conviction, we would not sacrifice the programs and work of the church because of debt.
 As well, our remaining property on Cadboro Road has now been sold, closing in the past few months.